TsitsiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword - Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword
-16-whatsnext - displays the lines containing the pattern root
+16-whatsnext - displays the lines containing the pattern root 17-hidethisword - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”